microsoft/MacTok/README.md

 # Introduction
-A Rust library for implementing anonymous tokens from algebraic MACs.
+A Rust library for implementing anonymous one-time tokens from algebraic MACs.
+It embeds a private bit by the server to the token.